MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-free.md

 	* ...
 How they can transition out?

 **Is the UI optimized for hands-free?**
 	* Ex.
-Dwell affordances are not built-in to typical 2D patterns; [needs a graphic]
+Dwell affordances are not built-in to typical 2D patterns;
 	* Ex.
-Voice targeting is better with object highlighting [needs a graphic]
+Voice targeting is better with object highlighting;
 	* Ex.
-Voice interactions are better with captions that have to be turned on [needs a graphic]
+Voice interactions are better with captions that have to be turned on

 ## See also